YeoLab/singlesail/api_plan.md

     * General use for stuff like looking at all events in a celltype, or events of different modalities
 * Bar plots for binning RPKM events to show high vs low expression
+* Boxplots of expression for each sample (like the bar plots above)
 * Clusterplot
 * Splicing modality detection
     * Lavalamp of the different modalities